 What is the best method to restore a severely damaged tooth and get relief from the pain?
-In most cases, a root canal therapy is considered the best method.
+In most cases, root canal therapy is considered the best method.
 A root canal treatment is considered to be one of the most effective solutions by most dentists in Edmonton.
 Root canal therapy is done because:

 - It prevents dental problems and infections before they reach the core of the tooth (root canals) and the underlying pulp.

 - It relieves pain due to damages that have already affected the pulp of the tooth.

 - It prevents further damage to your tooth which can be a reason for extraction.